 All inclusive of the above:

-USD $3900 (Application received with USD $500 deposit by anytime prior to the start of the retreat.
+USD $3900 (anytime prior to the start of the training.
 This rate is for your own bed in a shared triple room with ensuite bathroom.)

-USD $4400 (Application received with USD $500 deposit by anytime prior to the start of the retreat.
+USD $4400 (anytime prior to the start of the training.
 This rate is for your own bed in a shared double room.
 Bathroom is shared between two bedrooms. )

-USD $4900 (Application received with USD $500 deposit by anytime prior to the start of the retreat.
+USD $4900 (anytime prior to the start of the training.
 This rate is for your own bed in a shared double room, with a private en-suite bathroom.)

 Become aBook Now